-The Planning Commission may modify, reduce or waive those standards and minimum requirements established by the Zoning Ordinance which cannot be modified through a dimensional variance.
+The Planning Commission may consider waivers to modify, reduce or-eliminate certain standards and minimum requirements established by the Zoning Ordinance which cannot be addressed through a dimensional variance.
 Use, conditional use, density, lot coverage and F.A.R. standards shall not be modified by this process.
 Waivers to the Land Subdivision Regulations, Engineering Manuals or other adopted regulations shall follow the specific waiver or appeal procedures established therein and shall take precedence over the procedures established in this section.
 Only site, building and structure design elements are subject to the waiver provisions of the Zoning Ordinance.
 Regulations that prohibit certain structures or activities (e.g. freestanding signs prohibited in certain zones), and other non-design related standards (e.g. limit on hours of operation) may not be waived.
-The Division of Planning maintains current listing of items that have been determined to be variable or waivable.
-This listing shall be updated periodically by the Division of Planning as determinations are made.

 (a) Application Submission Requirements - Applications for waiver shall be submitted by the property owner or his/her agent and filed with the Division of Planning in accordance with these regulations.
 Applications shall be accompanied by appropriate supporting material and by the appropriate filing fee.
 The list of required supporting materials shall be available from the Division of Planning.
-Applications for waiver will not be accepted until all required materials and filing fees are submitted.
+Applications for waivers will not be accepted until all required materials and filing fees are submitted.
 At a minimum, the following materials shall be submitted with all applications for waiver:

-(1) A justification document which addresses as applicable the following items:

-- a.
-The waiver will not adversely affect adjacent property owners; and, - b.
-The waiver will not compromise public health and safety; and - c.
-The extent of waiver of the regulation is the minimum necessary to afford relief to the applicant: and. - d.
+- (1) A justification document which addresses as applicable the following items: - a.
+The waiver will not compromise public health, safety, and welfare; and - b.
+The extent of waiver of the regulation is the minimum necessary to reasonably afford relief to the applicant: and. - c.
 Either: - i.
-The applicant has incorporated other design measures that exceed the minimums of the district and compensate for non-compliance with the requirements to be waived (net beneficial effect): or - ii.
-The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or would create an unnecessary hardship on the applicant.
-Additional cost shall not constitute an unnecessary hardship in any case. - (2) Unless determined by the Planning Director to be unnecessary, a site plan or development plan of sufficient detail to demonstrate to the Planning Commission the character and objectives of the proposed waiver and the potential impacts of the waiver on the community and its environs. - (3) Not all waivers require engineered surveys; however, where dimensional information is determined to be essential for consideration of such waivers by staff and the Planning Commission, the applicant shall provide a survey prepared by a licensed Land Surveyor in the Commonwealth of KY.
-Only those property boundaries that are contiguous with the dimension(s) in question need to be provided.
-The cost of the required survey shall be borne by the applicant.
-In cases where staff determines a survey is not required the applicant shall not be responsible for the cost of any survey submitted by any party. - (b) Notice Requirements Following receipt of a completed application, staff of the Commission shall provide notice of the request for modification or waiver to adjacent property owners on the proposal now under consideration for waiver or modification.
+The applicant has incorporated other design measures that exceed the minimums of the zone and compensate for non-compliance with the requirements to be waived (net beneficial effect); or - ii.
+The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or would create an unnecessary hardship on the applicant. - (2) Unless determined by the Planning Director to be unnecessary, a site plan or development plan of sufficient detail to demonstrate to the Planning Commission the character and objectives of the proposed waiver and the potential impacts of the waiver on the community and its environs. - (b) Notice Requirements Following receipt of a completed application, staff of the Commission shall provide notice of the request for modification or waiver to adjacent property owners on the proposal now under consideration for waiver.
 Addresses shall be obtained using current available data from the Property Valuation Administrator.
 Such notice shall be given no less than ten (10) calendar days prior to the meeting at which the request is to be considered. - (c) Public Hearing The Planning Commission shall hold a public hearing in order to consider a requested waiver.
 Requests for a waiver may extend review periods when associated with a development plan, but the waiver shall be approved or disapproved within ninety (90) days of the date it is formally filed with the Division of Planning, unless the owner or agent agrees to a longer period of time. - (d) Findings Necessary for Granting of Waiver or Modification

-The Planning Commission may approve waivers or modifications of standards upon a finding that:
+The Planning Commission may approve waivers of standards upon a finding that: